 Extend your trip and try our Ultimate Utah National Parks Road Trip Itinerary.

 Eat Great Food Around St. George

 There is a great variety of food to be found int he greater St. George area.
 Here are eight spots we love to visit when we are in town.

 TwentyFive Main– This cute boutique café is located in historic downtown.
 The award winning salads taste divine, and the kids menu provides classic favorites.
 Make sure to finish with a delicious fresh baked cupcake.

 Café Sabor-Authentic Mexican cuisine made with fresh ingredients.
 Tasty chips and salsa start the meal off right, and the homemade tortillas make it amazing.
 Come on a Monday when kids eat free.

-Larsen’s Frostop-The place to go for a classic, thick milkshake.
+Larsen’s Frostop Drive-In-The place to go for a classic, thick milkshake.
 This old fashioned drive-in restaurant has been serving up diner favorites since 1965.

 Zion Pizza & Noodle (Springdale)-The best place to go after hiking all day at Zion National Park.
 Pizza options range from “boring cheese pizza” to specialty theme pizzas, and all are delicious.
 Come early because this place is popular.

 The Cactus Room Restaurant (Virgin)-Located in a unique gift shop, the food and proprietor are just as unique.
 Try the Bison Burger for a mouthwatering experience.